 But sometimes you will have to apply a conductive coat...

-The key point for EBSD coating is to keep the coat very thin, typically in the range of 2-5nm, if it is too thick, the signal to noise ratio will decrease significantly and very poor EBSPs will result.
-It the coating is too thin, there won’t be sufficient conductive material to dissipate the charge.
+The key point for Electron Backscatter Diffraction (EBSD) coating is to keep the coat very thin, typically in the range of 2-5nm, if it is too thick, the signal to noise ratio will decrease significantly and result in very poor EBSPs.
+If the coating is too thin, there won’t be sufficient conductive material to dissipate the charge.
 Ideally the coat should be carbon either sputtered or evaporated onto the sample, but it is possible to use other coating materials such as gold or tungsten.
-In cases where the coat is a little too thick, it may be possible to obtain good EBSPS by increasing the accelerating voltage in order to penetrate through the coat.
+In cases where the coat is a little too thick, it may be possible to obtain good EBSPS by increasing the accelerating voltage to penetrate through the coating.